-Few cities match the iconic status that Paris boasts in the imagination of travelers.
-In fashion, gastronomy, the arts, she is queen.
-As you visit the different 'quartiers' of the City of Lights her moods shift from gritty to sophisticated, Haute Couture to punk.
+Few cities match the iconic status that Paris boasts in the imagination of travellers.
+In fashion, gastronomy, and the arts, she is queen.
+As you visit the different 'quartiers' of the City of Light, her moods shift from gritty to sophisticated, from Haute Couture to punk.
 There is always something new to discover in Paris beyond the legendary sights and museums we all know so well.
 This fabled city has a way of getting under your skin and feeling instantly familiar to all who wander her hypnotic streets and linger at her inviting cafes.

-Nestled in the corner of rural south-west France stands Pau, the capital of the Béarn region and bastion of history and culture.
-The town occupies a unique geographical position in the foothills of the Pyrenees.
-With its awe-inspiring views of the mountain range, Pau is only a few hundred kilometres from the major towns of Bourdeaux and Toulouse and even closer to Spain and the Atlantic Ocean.
-A springboard to sunny beaches, snow-capped mountains, Pau’s pretty streets and excellent gastronomy are enough to ensure leaving will be difficult.
+Nestled in the corner of rural south-west France stands Pau, the capital of the Béarn province, a bastion of history and culture.
+The town occupies a unique geographical position in the foothills of the Pyrenées.
+With its awe-inspiring views of the mountain range, Pau is only a few hundred kilometres from the major towns of Bordeaux and Toulouse and even closer to Spain and the Atlantic Ocean.
+A springboard to sunny beaches or snow-capped mountains, Pau’s pretty streets, and excellent gastronomy are enough to ensure leaving will be difficult.

-Toulon is a genuine incarnation of Provence, as it is not one of those garishly painted souvenir shops some other Riviera towns have turned into, smelling of synthetic lavender and selling unauthentic goods.
-This area features wonderful smells for real: of real lavender and thyme in the market places, of salty sea breeze that wafts the whole coastline, and of a vibrant yet relaxing atmosphere that attracts locals and people alike.
+Toulon is a genuine incarnation of Provence, not one of those garishly painted souvenir shops some other towns along the Riviera seem to have turned into.
+Toulon smells of real lavender and thyme in the market places, of salty sea breeze that wafts through the coastline, and of a vibrant yet relaxing atmosphere that attracts locals and visitors alike.

 Toulouse can only be evoked with emotion and excitement.
 The city seduces and amazes the visitor with its cultural dynamism and its youth shining a new light over an otherwise traditional and typically French town.
 It resolutely is a charming and vibrant city, where tourists and locals alike can enjoy a certain nonchalance, while following the river from one activity to the other.
 Tinted in pink and lighten up by the Southern sun, Toulouse is a true gem in the French province.